 Support for the project has been provided for the project by the Swedish Ministry of Health and Social Affairs, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the Pompidou Group at the Council of Europe and.
 The data collections in individual countries are funded through national sources.

-During the transition phase (2015 and 2016) the ESPAD project was coordinated by a Coordination Committee (Ludwig Kraus, Håkan Leifman and Julian Vicente).
-In ESPAD Assembly of November 2016 (Lisbon) Sabrina Molinaro (Italy) was elected as new ESPAD Coordinator.
+During the transition phase (2015 and 2016) the ESPAD project was coordinated by a Coordination Committee (Ludwig Kraus, Håkan Leifman and Julian Vicente), who steer the work of the 2015 wave of the project, and the production (by EMCDDA) of the 2015 ESPAD Report.

 Dr Sabrina Molinaro (CNR, Italy) was elected the new ESPAD Coordinator by the ESPAD Assembly at its November 2016 meeting.
 The Assembly also elected Stanislas Spilka and Pavla Chomynova as new members of the Steering Committee.

-The ESPAD Steering Committee of January 2017 agreed on a revised and more collegial form of ESPAD coordination, in which the task will be shared by the ESPAD Coordinator and the EMCDDA representative.
+The ESPAD Steering Committee of January 2017 agreed on a revised and more collegial form of ESPAD coordination, in which the task will be shared by the ESPAD Coordinator and the EMCDDA representative, in addition to the other members of the Steering Committee.

 The ESPAD Steering Committee from January 2017: